 A force is a push or a pull that alters the state of motion of a body and is measured in Newtons (N).
 As explained in Newton’s first law of motion a force is required to make a stationary body move, change speed, direction or stop.

 In sport, an internal force is one which is generated within the body which could be, for example, the leg muscles contracting to move the bones.
-An external force is one which acts outside the body, for example, a boxer striking their opponent.
+An external force is one that acts outside the body, for example, a boxer striking their opponent.

 Here are some examples of forces acting on a baseball player.
 Force is a vector quantity which means it needs BOTH magnitude (size) and direction.
 To get a better understanding of the forces acting in a particular situation we can draw arrows to indicate the direction the forces are acting.
 To do this we need three pieces of information: